 There are ways to address a kitten's aggressive behavior, most of which require nothing more than a little extra attention from its owner.

-Why Do Kittens and Cats Get Aggressive?
+Why Are Kittens Aggressive?

-Both play aggression and predatory aggression include distinct body language.
+Both play aggression and predatory aggression include distinct body language:

 - Any combination of stealth, silence, alert stance, hunting postures, and lunging or springing at "prey" that moves suddenly after being still.

-Most cats who are paired together at an early age learn to coexist peacefully, with the occasional disagreement.
+Most cats that are paired together at an early age learn to coexist peacefully, with the occasional disagreement.
 It's the cat owners who are the most frequent targets of kittens' aggression, especially those who don't live with other cats.